Grahp/Website/quartz.md

 When we think of dictionaries, we tend to think of something like a JSON dict.
 However, a dictionary is not necessarily an enumerated file of entries.
 This idea is where theory staticness comes from.

-In the case of Quartz, **A dictionary is just a lookup function**.
-This lookup function takes an outline and uses your entire theory as context, and returns the [translation](steno-glossary.md#translation) after applying all theory rules to the outline.
+In the case of Quartz, a dictionary is just a lookup function.
+See [the process a Quartz dictionary takes](#process).

 ### Uberdictionary